nih-cfde/c2m2/draft-C2M2_Levels_spreadsheets/README.md

-A formal structural outline of a set of increasingly rich levels of metadata richness for the CFDE C2M2 DCC-engagement sphere of operations.
+A semi-formal structural outline (Level_definitions.csv) of a set of increasingly rich levels of metadata within the CFDE C2M2 DCC-engagement sphere of operations.

-Anyone who can contribute more detail should expand this stub description.
+[Do we need the other CSV here?
+If so, what exactly is it? -AB]